Want to apply to be a CreateAthon@VCU nonprofit recipient?

 What kind of work is not appropriate for the students to create?

 Because our process occurs during a specific five-month period, we do not create work for events occurring between January and May.
 Additionally, because of the time constraints of CreateAthon@VCU, we cannot complete renaming of your nonprofit or website development.

-Is everything created in one 24-hour marathon?
+Is everything created in the 24-hour sprints?

 Yes and no. The student Team Leaders spend January and February researching your organization, understanding your needs and developing a strategy.
 From that strategy, they write a creative brief.
-That brief is the map for the teams of students who work the 24 hour marathon.
+That brief is the map for the teams of students who work the 24 hour sprints.
 They develop and create solutions to the problems defined in the brief.
 In March and April, the student team leaders work with vendors to produce the solutions they have created.

 How can my nonprofit receive work at the next CreateAthon@VCU?

 Step 1: Attend an information session